Jim Moran (businessman): Business

 Following high school, he saved his money and bought a Sinclair gas station in 1939 for $360; returning to Chicago after his war service, he added a used-car lot, then opened a Hudson dealership, Midtown Motors in 1946 which grew to be the largest in the U.S. When Hudson merged with Nash-Kelvinator, he switched brands to Ford in 1955, renaming it Courtesy Ford.
 As the first car dealer to advertise on television, he became well known in the Chicago area as "Jim Moran the Courtesy Man."
 In an interview with Mike Downey in the Chicago Tribune on Oct.
 21, 2005 as the World Series got underway, Moran recalled his 1959 promotion to give a free car to any Sox player who hit a home run in the 1959 World Series.
 (He ended up giving three 1960 Ford Falcons to slugger Ted Kluszewski.)
 By the late 1950s, Courtesy Ford had become the world's largest Ford dealer with millions of dollars in sales.
-On March 24, 1961, he became and remains the only automobile dealer to appear on the cover of Time Magazine.
+On March 24, 1961, he was the first and only automobile dealer to appear on the cover of Time Magazine, until 2021 when Elon Musk was named Time Person of the year.